PARKING BAN STATUS: | NO BAN |

 Contact the city's Office of Media Services at 603-516-1641 or news@dover.nh.gov.

-If you're calling about a parking ticket or a towed vehicle, contact the Parking Bureau at 603-516-6132 or parking@dover.nh.gov.
+If you're calling about a parking ticket, contact the Parking Bureau at 603-516-6132 or parking@dover.nh.gov.

 When a ban is declared, PARKING IS PROHIBITED ON CITY STREETS, SIDEWALKS and ADJACENT PARKING AREAS, such as the angled spaces on First and School streets, and the parking bay on Dover Street.
 Vehicles found in violation of the parking ban may be ticketed and towed at the vehicle owner's expense.